cbcrg/tcoffee/docs/tcoffee_installation.rst

      ##: export http_proxy_4_TCOFFEE='proxy' (or '' if no proxy)
      ##: export EMAIL_4_TCOFFEE='your email'

-  2. Modify the file ~/.t_coffee/t_coffee_env
+  2. Modify the file ~/.t_coffee/t_coffee_env weninstallation is over

-  3. Add to your command line:
+  3. When running T-Coffee, add to your command line:
      ##: t_coffee ... -proxy=<proxy> -email=<email> (if you have a proxy)
      ##: t_coffee ... -proxy -email=<email> (if you don't have a proxy)